top of page

 Harvard, we try to make life at the shelter seem normal.
 As a result, they regard Harvard as their home.

+Tailored activites are arranged and trust groups come to Harvard to provide various activities including crafts, tutoring and inspiring conversations.
 Harvard Shelter is a better place because of the kids.
-Parents separated from their own kids share in their
+Parents separated from their own kids share in their care and nurture--and the kids have each other to entertain.

 Food Rescue

-Thanks to a grant from CalRecyle, State of California, we became pros
+Thanks to a grant from CalRecyle, State of California, we became pros at rescuing food.

-various grocery stores and food outlets including Amazon, Costco, Trader Joe's and many other stores.
+We have two refrigerated vans and travel throughout the County on a daily basis to visit various grocery stores and food outlets including Amazon, Costco, Trader Joe's and many other stores.

-1 million lbs of food each year to our community and our shelter food budget is at zero.
-We are an efficient operation and do a lot with a little.
+As a result, we distribute 1 million lbs of food each year to our community and our shelter food budget is at zero.

-Get to Know Us
+Get to Know Us!

 Needs of the Week

-We appreciate your generous contribution and every little bit goes a long way
+We appreciate your generous contribution and every little bit goes a long way.

 Image by Maude Frédérique Lavoie